aysylu/loom/README.md

 Derived graphs:

-    ; Build a derived graph of using a node mapping (nodes (mapped-by #(+ 10 %) g))
+    ; Build a derived graph using a node mapping (nodes (mapped-by #(+ 10 %) g))
     => #{11 12 13 14 15 16 17 18 19}